-The retirement rates for non-suspended active members were increased by a factor of 1.5 (50% increase) for ages 60 to 69 anticipate increased retirements in connection with a plan amendment to allow for in-service retirements effective October 1, 2022 for non-suspended active members who have attained aged 60.
+The retirement rates for non-suspended active members were increased by a factor of 1.5 (50% increase) for ages 60 to 69 anticipate increased retirements in connection with a plan amendment to allow for in-service retirements effective October 1, 2022, for non-suspended active members who have attained aged 60.

-Actuarial assumptions used in the annual actuarial evaluation process represent the best estimates of the Plan's management, as approved by the MTA/TWU Union Pension Board of Trustees (Trustees) and reflect a long-term perspective while reducing short-term volatility.
+Actuarial assumptions used in the annual actuarial evaluation process represent the best estimates of the Plan's management, as approved by the Trustees and reflect a long-term perspective while reducing short-term volatility.
 Since the ADC to the Plan and the disclosure related to the net pension liability, discussed below, is based on these actuarial assumptions, including the cost method used by the actuary, any future changes to those assumptions or the cost method may affect the future funded status, funding progress and the total pension liability of the Plan.